lkevincc0/Paste-Detection-Bypass/README.md

 The purpose of this project is to bypass the automatic paste detection (physically) of the code learning site, such as Grok Academy.

 ### Prerequisites
-The key factor for success is to configure the environment correctly and turn off the auto-indentation in the editor.
+1. The key factor for success is to configure the environment correctly and turn off the auto-indentation in the editor.
 For example, for Grok Academy, you should go to settings and adjust the value for "Indent using space(s)" to `-1`.

+2. Highly reconmend use conda or venv.

 ### Installation